 Discuss with us your corporate philosophy and aims of your team & corporation and we will work with you on developing a suitable programme embedded within our project sites.
 Here are a few projects that we have organized with local and international organizations:

-CREATE is a forest restoration project that ,aims to build a resilient forest landscape.
-Funded by Kansas City Zoo, this project supports local community involvement by providing them with an income opportunity.
+CREATE is a forest restoration project funded by Kansas City Zoo.
 The project currently employs 3 locals who form our tree-planting squad.
-They are responsible for planting trees and provide maintenance to secure a forest passageway for the wildlife in part of Lower Kinabatangan Wildlife Sanctuary.
+They are responsible for planting trees and provide maintenance to secure a forest passageway.
 The project is also supported by a few other zoos under The Association of Zoos & Aquarium (AZA), USA.

 Hammock Amok is a wildlife welfare project which focuses on creating enrichment for rehabilitation or rescue centres.
 Through the partnership with Air Asia Foundation, we have been able to help centres in Thailand, Indonesia, Vietnam, Laos and Malaysia.
 Other than logistical support, this project also sees the involvement of Air Asia staff working together to make enrichment items for various animals.